Was in her mid-twenties when the show premiered in 1973

 Leslie then became involved with Attorney Robert Laurence, and they made plans to marry.
 But when Robert's ex-wife Claire, who was institutionalized, was given a drug that finally worked that brought her back to reality, Robert returned to her to try to rebuild their family with their daughter Angela.
 Leslie went back to touring in Europe, and was only seen again when she and her sisters returned to Genoa City to attend the wedding of Victor Newman and Nikki Reed in 1984.

-In March of 2018 Leslie and Lorie returned to Genoa City for the Walnut Grove Centennial Reunion.
-Sitting at the bar of the Genoa City Athletic Club, Jill walked in.
-Referring to her as their former stepmother from hell, they exchanged barbs and mentioned that the school was honoring their father by naming the journalism lab after him.
+In March of 2018 Leslie and Lorie Brooks returned to Genoa City for the Walnut Grove Centennial Reunion, and were sitting at the bar of the Genoa City Athletic Club as Jill walked in.
+Referring to her as their "former stepmother from hell", they exchanged barbs and mentioned that the school was honoring their father by naming the journalism lab after him.